s-mehnert/Envelope-Budgeting-API/README.md

 ## Planned for version 2:
 - User can set their own Total Budget (now fixed to $5000).
-- Add database to store envelopes.
+- Add database to store envelopes per user.

 ## Contributing